ocsf/ocsf-schema/CONTRIBUTING.md

         1.  `uid` : `The unique identifier.
 See specific usage.`
     3. Specific description of `uid` in the `vulnerability` object -
         1. `uid` : `Unique Identifier/s of the reported vulnerability. e.g. CVE ID/s"`
-3. `type` → Review OCSF data_types and ensure you utilize appropriate types while defining new fields. | not allowed to change...
+3. `type` → Review OCSF data_types and ensure you utilize appropriate types while defining new fields.
-    1. All the available data_types can be accessed here || TASK - Create a data_types.md file in the repo
+    1. All the available data_types can be accessed [here](https://schema.ocsf.io/data_types).
     2. They are also accessible in your local instance of the ocsf-server - http://localhost:8000/data_types
 4. `is_array` → This a boolean key:value pair that you would need to add if the field you are defining is an array.
     1. e.g. `"is_array": true`